Beast1610/zomato-landing-page-devtown/README.md

-#This is a zomata landing page
+#This is a zomata landing page clone